gamahachaa/grav-xapi/README.md

     bin/gpm install xapi

-This will install the Xapi plugin into your `/user/plugins` directory within Grav.
+This will install the xAPI plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/xapi`.

 ### Manual Installation